 If a golfer has difficulty adopting a straight back position, David Leadbetter suggests positioning a clubshaft along the length of the lower back - as demonstrated in the following photograph.

 Adopting a straight lower back - from reference number

 It is important to realise that a golfer needs to adopt a straight lower back posture without losing the slight roundness of the upper back.
-Trying to adopt a straight back all the way from the hips to the neck results in overly rigid, and unnatural, straight back back posture.
+Trying to adopt a straight back all the way from the hips to the neck results in an overly rigid, and unnatural, straight back back posture.

 Shoulder line - from reference number

 If a golfer bends too little at the hips, then the vertical line will pass behind the kneecaps to hit the ground in the region of the rear midfoot.
 The golfer will then be standing too erect, and there will be a sense that there is more weight on the heels relative to the balls of one's feet.
-Optimally, a golfer's weight should be evenly distributed between the heels of the feet and the balls of the feet, and he should be able to lift up the back of his heels slightly without becoming unbalanced if his body weight is evenly distributed over the feet.
+Optimally, a golfer's weight should be evenly distributed between the heels of the feet and the balls of the feet, and he should be able to lift up the back of his heels slightly (or lift up his toes) without becoming unbalanced if his body weight is evenly distributed over the feet.

 It is interesting to note that there should be very little difference in the degree of bend-at-the-hip and the degree of vertical arm positioning when hitting a driver compared to hitting a short iron.

 Consider the following photo of the appropriate posture when hitting a driver, a long iron, and a short iron.

 Distance from the ball - from reference number